2010 United States Senate elections: Massachusetts (special)

 A special election was held January 19, 2010 to fill the Class 1 seat for the remainder of the term ending January 3, 2013.
 It was won by Republican Scott Brown.

-Incumbent Democrat Ted Kennedy had died August 25, 2009.
-Governor of Massachusetts appointed Democrat Paul Kirk September 24, 2009 to continue the term pending this special election, in which Kirk was not a candidate.
+Incumbent Democrat Ted Kennedy had died on August 25, 2009.
+Governor of Massachusetts appointed Democrat Paul Kirk September 24, 2009, to continue the term pending this special election, in which Kirk was not a candidate.